Bartlett Sher: Broadway and Lincoln Center

 Sher directed a Broadway revival of The King and I, which opened at the Vivian Beaumont Theatre at Lincoln Center on April 16, 2015, with Kelli O'Hara as Anna Leonowens, Ken Watanabe as The King of Siam, and Ruthie Anne Miles as Lady Tiang.
 He received a 2015 Tony Award nomination for Best Direction of a Musical, and the production received Tony Awards for Best Revival of a Musical, Best Actress in a Musical (O'Hara), Best Featured Actress in a Musical (Miles) and Best Costume Design of a Musical (Catherine Zuber).
-Sher directed a Broadway revival of Fiddler on the Roof, starring Danny Burstein as Tevye and Jessica Hecht as Golde, which opened at the Broadway Theatre on December 17, 2015 and played its final performance December 31, 2016.
+He reproduced the musical when it transferred to the West End's London Palladium in 2018.
+Sher directed a Broadway revival of Fiddler on the Roof, starring Danny Burstein as Tevye and Jessica Hecht as Golde, which opened at the Broadway Theatre on December 17, 2015 and played its final performance on December 31, 2016.

 Sher directed the world premiere of J.T.
 Roger's play Oslo which opened at the Mitzi Newhouse Theater in July 2016.
 The production transferred to the Vivian Beaumont Theater for an open run in April 2017.
 Sher directed the 2021 television film adaptation of Oslo.
 Sher received Tony Award nominations for Oslo, a 2018 revival of My Fair Lady, and the 2018 play adaptation of To Kill a Mockingbird.
 In 2023, it was announced that he would direct the stage musical adaptation of Damien Chazelle's 2016 film La La Land.
+In September 2024, Lincoln Center Theatre appointed Sher as its executive producer.